mpflynnx/terraform-beginner-bootcamp-2023-azure/journal/week0.md

 ### Gitpod problems with Terraform login command

-The command ['Terraform login'](https://developer.hashicorp.com/terraform/cli/commands/login), wants to request an API token for app.terraform.io using your internet browser.
-We are using Gitpod workspace for this project so this will not work.
-We must come up with another solution for this.
+The command ['Terraform login'](https://developer.hashicorp.com/terraform/cli/commands/login), wants to request an API token for app.terraform.io using my internet browser.
+I am using a Gitpod workspace for this project so this will not work.
+I must come up with another solution for this.

 By default, Terraform will obtain an API token and save it in plain text in a local CLI configuration file called credentials.tfrc.json.

-The location of our file is:
+The location of my file is:
 ```bash
 $ /home/gitpod/.terraform.d/credentials.tfrc.json
 ```